Hardtmuth/hexly_group_project_front/README.md

 ```
 Bootstrap: For responsive and visually appealing UI design.

-SQL: For structured query language operations and database management.

 Axios: For making HTTP requests from the client to the server.

 Express: As the backend web framework for building the server-side application.